Wideband Audio Waveform Evaluation Networks: Efficient, Accurate Estimation of Speech Qualities: Introduction

-Since that time we have updated the WAWEnet architecture to be more efficient and effective and have leveraged large amounts of data to train three very effective WAWEnets.
+Since that time, we have updated the WAWEnet architecture to be more efficient and effective and have leveraged large amounts of data to train three very effective WAWEnets.
 Section \ref{sec:arch} describes the new architecture.
 In Section \ref{sec:FR} we describe how we used 252 hours of speech from 13 languages to train and test individual WAWEnets to very closely emulate seven FR tools (four speech-quality and three speech-intelligibility).
-For comparison purposes we provide results from FR versions of these WAWEnets as well.
+For comparison purposes, we provide results from FR versions of these WAWEnets as well.
 Next we present a single WAWEnet that emulates all seven FR tools at once.

-Section \ref{sec:FR+4subj} introduces 30 hours of subjectively-rated speech and we train another WAWEnet to produce values for four subjective rating dimensions as well as the seven FR quality and intelligibility values.
+Section \ref{sec:FR+4subj} introduces 30 hours of subjectively rated speech, and we train another WAWEnet to produce values for four subjective rating dimensions and the seven FR quality and intelligibility values.
 In Section \ref{sec:mos} we train and evaluate a third WAWEnet using 52 hours of speech with MOS scores.
 This WAWEnet tracks MOS scores quite closely, confirming that the single architecture can be trained to produce very good results for both FR objective targets and subjective targets.

-Using ML to develop NR tools for evaluating speech and audio is presently a rich and active field, with many successful results already published.
+Using ML to develop NR tools for evaluating speech and audio is a rich and active field and numerous other NR tools have been proposed.
 Our work is novel because we adopt a relatively simple convolutional architecture, we apply it directly to speech waveforms, we successfully train to closely emulate eleven different targets, and we use an unprecedented quantity and diversity of speech data.
-Finally Section \ref{spInterp} uses the language of signal processing to explain how WAWEnets process speech signals to produce evaluations of themselves.
-To our knowledge, interpretations of this sort have never before been published.
+In Section \ref{sec:disc} we provide multiple quantitative comparisons between WAWEnets and some other available NR tools, and we find that WAWEnets compare favorably.
+Finally, the homogeneous hierarchical structure of WAWEnets allows us to use the language of signal processing to explain how WAWEnets collapse temporal information into a feature vector that is an evaluation of the original signal.
+This explanation is provided in Section \ref{spInterp}.
+To our knowledge, an interpretation of this sort has never before been published.